dnsimple/dnsimple-support/content/articles/dns-hosting.md

 ## Have more questions?

-If you have any questions or need assistance activating or deactivating a zone, [contact support](https://dnsimple.com/feedback), and we'll be happy to help.
+If you have any questions or need assistance activating or deactivating a DNS zone, [contact support](https://dnsimple.com/feedback), and we'll be happy to help.